copyninja/copyninja.github.com/_posts/2012-04-15-update:_falcon_debian_package_status.markdown

 ## Legal Issues ##
-To enable the *curl* bindings I added curl dependency which in turn has dependency on *libssl1.0* library which is part of *openssl* source package which is causing lintian thrown on GPL violation error.
+To enable the *curl* bindings I added curl dependency which in turn has dependency on *libssl1.0* library which is part of *openssl* source package which is causing lintian thrown  GPL violation error.
 Kartik will be looking into this.

 ## Patches submitted ##